 According to the US Census Bureau, the average annual income for a high school dropout is $20,241.
 This figure is 50% less than a high school graduate and $35,424 less than someone with a bachelor’s degree.
 Keeping youth in school is thus a huge priority for any urban community, including Hartford.

 Greater Hartford area school districts often focus heavily on preparation for college.
 Interestingly, a consolidated report for the Hartford district shows that only 40% of Hartford Public School students attend college within a year of graduation and only about 20% actually finish a degree within 6 years.
 On average, Hartford Public Schools graduate approximately 1,000 kids annually which means after 6 years, 800 young adults do not have an advanced 2- or 4-year degree and need to find viable employment to support themselves.

 Having the skills to get a job and keep one is of huge importance.
 Skilled labor can earn a substantial premium over the typical minimum wage job.
-The Capital City Education Alliance helps students learn and embrace the workforce readiness skills they need to succeed in a job with our innovative Let’s Paint! and Let’s Chat!
-Programs.
+The Capital City Education Alliance helps students learn and embrace the workforce readiness skills they need to succeed in a job and in life with our innovative Let’s Paint!
+Program.

 Consider PARTNERING your organization with us or becoming a VOLUNTEER.

 Upcoming Events & Activities

 Don't miss out on anything happening with the CCEA - volunteer opportunities, new initiatives, events and more.
 We only send out a newsletter bi-monthlyso we won't overload your inbox.